 Origins and leadership

 Coinbase is based in San Francisco, USA, and was founded back in 2012 by Brian Armstrong and Fred Ehrsam.
+It's current CEO is Brian Armstrong, with Fred Ehrsam serving as part of the board of directors.

 Armstrong started working as a developer for IBM and Deloitte, both companies are leaders in their fields.